 What are the benefits of hypnotherapy?

 The hypnotic state allows you to bypass the conscious objection forming part of the mind and allow the changes to be accepted and incorporated with less energy and resistance.
-It’s a great tool that many therapists employ because it’s effective.
+It’s a great tool that many therapists employ because it’s useful.
 I use it to help with

 - Bereavement and grief